What Semantic Search Can Do for You

 Navigational vs. Informational Search

-Based on the learnings from our clients and the open source community, we’d argue it all depends on the intent of the search.
+Based on the learnings from our clients and the open source community, we’d argue it all depends on the search intent.
 Almost every search query is triggered by an intent.
 We do not search because searching is so much fun.
 We search because we aim to meet a specific objective.
 For example, we may need to find a relevant website, explore an interesting topic, come up with an important decision, purchase a much-needed item, or maybe we’re just learning a new language.
 These intentions make the search either informational or navigational by nature.

 Navigational search queries are driven by the need to be directed to a certain point on the Internet or inside the enterprise database.
 We use navigational search when we have a general idea about what we need to find, but we do not know a direct path and use the “navigation” to suggest one place after another.